kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Spec.Containers[i].Resources.Requests) to the sum.

-* If new desired resources fit, Kubelet accepts the resize, updates the allocated resourcesa, and sets Status.Resize to "InProgress".
+* If new desired resources fit, Kubelet accepts the resize, updates the allocated resources, and sets Status.Resize to "InProgress".
 It then invokes the UpdateContainerResources CRI API to update Container resource limits.
 Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets